Smith Richardson: A Neighborhood Sanctuary for Greens Farms, Southport, and the Rest of Westport and Fairfield

-July 21, 2016 – You may have noticed changes recently at the H. Smith Richardson Wildlife Preserve, on Sasco Creek Road in Westpoert, with more on the way – and all for the good.
+July 21, 2016 – You may have noticed changes recently at the H. Smith Richardson Wildlife Preserve, on Sasco Creek Road in Westport, with more on the way.

-More importantly, we are collaborating with a group of enthusiastic neighbors to make big improvements to the preserve itself, for the birds and other wildlife that rely on it now, and for the many more that will.
+We’re collaborating with a group of enthusiastic neighbors to make big improvements to the preserve, for the birds and other wildlife that rely on it now, and for the many more that will.

 Native Birds Replace Invasive Plants

 A meadow restoration on the 12-acre north parcel is all-but-complete.
-This was a highly unusual project.
-We can think of only one other meadow restoration in the state.
-And we are happy to report that Eastern Bluebirds, Tree Swallows and Eastern Kingbirds are already nesting there.
-During migration, a pair of Bobolinks – one of the state’s rarest grassland birds – even stopped by for several days.
+We’re happy to report that Eastern Bluebirds, Tree Swallows and Eastern Kingbirds are already nesting there.
+During migration, a pair of Bobolinks – one of the state’s rarest grassland birds – stopped by for several days.

 These birds are habitat specialists.
 The won’t nest just anywhere.
 They need meadows or open areas with only a few trees.
 And the work at Smith Richardson has provided them with exactly what they need.